Attanno/Hacktoberfest-2018/README.md

 Don't worry newcomers!!
 Everyone's PRs will be merged!!
 Make this your first step to development and open source.
 Get the confidence you require!!

-All of your suggestions are welcome!!
+All of your suggestions are welcome!